vinicius0026/blog/_posts/2020-05-14-adopting-typescript-in-your-vue-application-in-a-sane-way.md

 }
 ```

 For now, we are using `number` for the `Product.rate` and the `Invoice.totalAmount`.
 In any application that deals with money, we must avoid using raw numbers (or floats in other languages) and should use a Decimal type.
-Later in this article we will address this issue by using [`decimal.js`](https://github.com/MikeMcl/decimal.js/) instead of plain numbers for these fields.
+Later in this article, we will address this issue by using [`decimal.js`](https://github.com/MikeMcl/decimal.js/) instead of plain numbers for these fields.

 ## Scaffolding the app